IPO Allotment Process is the logical and step-wise method of determining the allotment of shares to investors by the offer’s registrar.

 |Listing On||NSE, BSE|

-IPO allotment process: Retail quota and lot size
+Process of IPO allotment: Retail quota and lot size

 Note: The lot size is applicable only for IPO allotment and after listing, investors can sell their shares in market in any quantity.